Avinashbbb/Rocket_Elevators_Django_API/README.md

 Step 2 = Select Body tag.
 Step 3 = Select form-data.
 step 4 = In the key colomn type "photo" and change the text to file and upload the photo. step 5 = Click send!

+### Thrid API

+This api deals with the post api.

+How to post the employee in postman?
+Step 1 = select Get and enter the url.
+Step 2 = Select Body tag.
+Step 3 = Select form-data.
+step 4 = In the key colomn type "photo" and change the text to file and upload the photo. step 6 = In the key colomn type "firstnname" and enter the data in the value column step 6 = In the key colomn type "lastname" and enter the data in the value column step 6 = In the key colomn type "title" and enter the data in the value column step 6 = In the key colomn type "updated_at" and enter the data in the value column step 6 = In the key colomn type "created_at" and enter the data in the value column step 5 = Click send!